kHarshit/kHarshit.github.io/_posts/2021-12-03-pytorch-basics-tutorial.md

 # Designing a neural network

-`torch.nn module` is a real layer which can be added or connected to other layers or network models.
-However, `torch.nn.functional` contains functions  that do some operations, not the layers which have learnable parameters such as weights and bias terms.Still, the choice of using `torch.nn` or `torch.nn.functional` is yours. `torch.nn` is more convenient for methods which have learnable parameters.
+There are two ways we can implement different layers and functions in PyTorch. `torch.nn module` (python class) is a real layer which can be added or connected to other layers or network models.
+However, `torch.nn.functional` (python function) contains functions  that do some operations, not the layers which have learnable parameters such as weights and bias terms.
+Still, the choice of using `torch.nn` or `torch.nn.functional` is yours. `torch.nn` is more convenient for methods which have learnable parameters.
 It keep the network clean.

 *Note:* Always use `nn.Dropout()`, [not `F.dropout()`](https://stackoverflow.com/questions/53419474/using-dropout-in-pytorch-nn-dropout-vs-f-dropout).
 Dropout is supposed to be used only in training mode, not in evaluation mode, `nn.Dropout()` takes care of that.

-The spatial dimensions of a convolutional layer can be calculates as: `(W_in−F+2P)/S+1`.
+The spatial dimensions of a convolutional layer can be calculated as: `(W_in−F+2P)/S+1`, where `W_in` is input, `F` is filter size, `P` is padding, `S` is stride.

 {% highlight python %}